-The overall number of productions accessing the incentive as grown from 78 in FY20 up to 109 in FY22.
-Along with this increase in productions, the average New Mexico Spend per project in FY20 was \$3.8 million, and by FY22 has reached \$7.8 million indicative of larger productions choosing New Mexico as a desirable filming location.
+The overall number of productions accessing the incentive as grown from 78 in FY20 up to 109 in FY22, and despite the strike interruptions still finished at a respectable 83 in FY23.
+Along with this increase in productions, the average New Mexico Spend per project in FY20 was \$3.8 million, and by FY23 has reached \$9.7 million indicative of larger productions choosing New Mexico as a desirable filming location.

 The split of productions was in FY20 and FY21 was leaning more towards television series.
-In FY22 the split was closer to even with 55 Films and 54 television productions.
+In FY22 the split was even with 56 Films and 56 television productions, while in FY23 the split was once again more heavily composed of television productions.